cakephp/docs/en/core-utility-libraries/number.rst

 If a non-recognized $currency value is supplied, it is prepended to a USD formatted number.
 For example::

-    // called as NumberHelper
+    // Called as NumberHelper
     echo $this->Number->currency('1234.56', 'FOO');

     // Outputs
     FOO 1,234.56

-    // called as Number
+    // Called as Number
     echo Number::currency('1234.56', 'FOO');

 Setting the Default Currency